-- North American-based midstream and downstream refiners - Asia Pacific-based refining and lubricant businesses - European downstream refiners, and - Key aggregators and utilities, such as the 50% state-owned GasTerra in The Netherlands.G4-8
+- North American-based midstream and downstream refiners - Asia Pacific-based refining and lubricant businesses - European downstream refiners, and - Key aggregators and utilities, such as the 50% state-owned GasTerra in The Netherlands.
+102-6

-Our success is made possible by the superlative efforts of more than 660 staff (employees and contractors) located throughout our operations, and through an extensive supply chain.
+Our success is made possible by the superlative efforts of more than 900 staff (employees and contractors, as of August 2018) located throughout our operations, and through an extensive supply chain.

-In 2016, our supply chain represented more than 5,290 entities and an investment from Vermilion of more than \$488 million.
+In 2017, our supply chain represented more than 6,157 entities and an investment from Vermilion of more than \$588 million.
 This encompassed a wide range of inputs, including specialized field expertise and technology, supplies ranging from drilling mud to event facilities, and expert consultant advice.
 It is extremely important to us that our suppliers not only deliver a sound financial investment in their goods and services, but operate in a manner that aligns with the values that guide our own corporate culture.
 As a result, we have strict requirements for third-party vendors who do business for Vermilion.
-G4-12
+102-29